DreGorski2/udacity-data-structures-project-2/problem 4/explanation_4.md

 Using recursion to iterate through the ad tree.
-First checking to see if the user we're' looking for is the name of the group if so break out.
-Then checking to see if user  is in the users of the group if so breakout and return true.
+First checking to see if the user we're looking for is the name of the group, then checking to see if user is in the users of the group, then loop over the group structure passing in the next group.
+I was initially using a BFS with a queue to loop through the tree structure queing and dequeing however the during implementation of the code seemed very repetitive which lead me to a recursive function.<br/>

-Then loop over the group structure passing in the next group.
-Was initially using a BFS with a queue to loop through the tree structure queing and dequeing however the additional code needed for this seemed like it would be better handled as a recursive function.
+**Time Complexity:** O(n*m) where n is the depth of the ad tree and m is the number of users in ad<br/>

-Time Complexity of this solution is O(depth of ad * number of users in ad ), Space Complexity O(depth of ad * number of users in a)
+**Space Complexity:** also O(n*m) where n is the depth of the ad tree and m is the number of users in ad